Citrix Gateway and Endpoint Management

 In the Endpoint Management console, click the gear icon in the upper-right corner of the console.
 The Settings page appears.

-Under Server, click NetScaler Gateway.
-The NetScaler Gateway page appears.
-In the following example, a NetScaler Gateway instance exists.
+Under Server, click Citrix Gateway.
+The Citrix Gateway page appears.
+In the following example, a Citrix Gateway instance exists.

 Configure these settings:

-- Deliver user certificate for authentication: Select whether you want Endpoint Management to share the authentication certificate with Secure Hub so that the NetScaler Gateway handles client certificate authentication.
-The default is OFF.
+- Deliver user certificate for authentication: Select whether you want Endpoint Management to share the authentication certificate with Secure Hub.
+Sharing the certificate enables Citrix Gateway to handle the client certificate authentication.
+The default is Off.

 - Credential Provider: In the list, click the credential provider to use.
 For more information, see Credential providers.

-After you save the authentication settings, you add a NetScaler Gateway instance to Endpoint Management.
+After you save the authentication settings, you add a Citrix Gateway instance to Endpoint Management.

-In the Endpoint Management console, click the gear icon in the upper-right corner of the console.
+In the Endpoint Management console, click the gear icon in the upper-right corner.
 The Settings page opens.

-- Name: Type a name for the NetScaler Gateway instance.
+- Name: Type a name for the Citrix Gateway instance.

-External URL: Type the publicly accessible URL for NetScaler Gateway.
+External URL: Type the publicly accessible URL for Citrix Gateway.
 For example,

 - Logon Type: Choose a logon type.
-Types include Domain only, Security token only, Domain and security token, Certificate, Certificate and domain, and Certificate and security token.
-The default setting for the Password Required field changes based on the Logon Type you select.
-The default is Domain only.
+Types include: Domain, Security token only, Domain and security token, Certificate, Certificate and domain, and Certificate and security token.
+The default is Domain.

 For more information, see Authentication in the Deployment Handbook.

-- Export Configuration Script: Click the button to export a configuration bundle that you upload to NetScaler Gateway to configure it with Endpoint Management settings.
-For information, see “Configure an on-premises NetScaler Gateway for use with Endpoint Management” after these steps.
+- Save and Export Script.
+Click the button to save your settings and export a configuration bundle.
+You can upload a script from the bundle to Citrix Gateway to configure it with Endpoint Management settings.
+For information, see “Configure an on-premises Citrix Gateway for use with Endpoint Management” after these steps.

-Configure NetScaler Gateway for use with Endpoint Management
+Configure on-premises Citrix Gateway for use with Endpoint Management

-To configure an on-premises NetScaler Gateway for use with Endpoint Management, you perform the following general steps, detailed in this article:
+To configure an on-premises Citrix Gateway for use with Endpoint Management, you perform the following general steps as detailed in the following sections.

 Verify that your environment meets the prerequisites.